lsteen89/SteenBudgetSolution/README.md

         GitHub Actions for Continuous Integration and Deployment Secrets management with GitHub Secrets for handling sensitive environment variables (JWT, SMTP credentials, etc.)

-Deployment & Infrastructure:
+Deployment & Infrastructure

-This application is deployed on a self-hosted Raspberry Pi, serving as the primary web server.
-Key infrastructure elements include:
+The entire solution is deployed on a self-hosted Raspberry Pi, which serves as the primary web server.
+The infrastructure includes:

-    MariaDB for secure storage of user and financial data SMTP Configuration for sending verification and notification emails Graylog for centralized logging and monitoring of application events and errors Firewall Protection for secure client-server communication
+    MariaDB Database for storing user and financial data.
+    SMTP Configuration for sending verification and notification emails to users.
+    Graylog Logging for centralized log management, using Docker containers for MongoDB and Elasticsearch as required dependencies.
+Graylog enhances the monitoring and logging capabilities for the solution.
+    Dockerized Services: MongoDB and Elasticsearch are set up in Docker containers, simplifying deployment and management for Graylog.
+    Firewall Protection to safeguard the domain and ensure secure communication between the client and server.
-    CI/CD via GitHub Actions for automated testing, building, and deployment
+    GitHub Actions for automated testing, building, and deploying code updates from the repository, ensuring smooth, error-free releases.

+If users want to enable Graylog logging, they can uncomment the Graylog configuration in Program.cs and follow the installation guide to set up Docker-based MongoDB, Elasticsearch, and Graylog.

+Domain and Email Configuration:

+    DNS Setup: Users should configure DNS records for their domain to make the application accessible publicly.
+See INSTALL.md for a detailed guide on DNS settings.
+    SPF and DKIM: For improved email deliverability and security, set up SPF and DKIM records to authenticate outgoing emails from your domain.

 Security: